 The primary responsibilities of merchant are identified below, however, these may be augmented by additional guidelines or protocols issued by the E-commerce Committee with respect to the specific approvals:

 - Allow a minimum of three months for a planning and implementation timeline to accommodate the E-commerce Committee’s review and approval for new or amended credit card and/or echeck payment acceptance arrangements.

-- Initiate all inquiries, updates, conversations to utilize e-commerce processing with the E-commerce Committee using the email address: firstname.lastname@example.org.
-Acquire approval for all new arrangements and changes to arrangements that involve acceptance of payment cards or electronic checks, including services provided by third parties and/or any manner of connection to the University servers, infrastructure and networks.
+- Initiate all inquiries, updates, and conversations to utilize e-commerce processing with the E-commerce Committee using the email address: firstname.lastname@example.org.
+Acquire approval for all new arrangements and changes to arrangements that involve acceptance of payment cards or electronic checks, including services provided by third parties and/or any manner of connection to the University servers, infrastructure, and networks.

 - Review and comply with all University Procurement Services, Financial Services, and Information Technology guidelines when engaging third party service providers of software, systems, equipment or services that include payment card acceptance.
 Ensure that PCI DSS specific requirements are incorporated into the process and documentation for competitive bids, new contracts or agreements, and renewal of contracts or agreements, and reviewed by the Office of General Counsel prior to execution.

 - Access to process payment to a credit card terminal or virtual terminal will be secured and restricted to authorized and trained personnel only.
 Access must be strictly controlled and tracked by a management-level access person and will be subject to periodic audit.
 Each new staff with credit card processing related job function, or staff assuming such responsibilities, must complete PCI Compliance training.

 - E-commerce transactions processed by merchant on behalf of the University must be for the purpose of conducting University business, such as for payment of fees, tuition, products and/or services of the University.